jflavign3/fitness2/README.md

 features:

-rep et set sont random, orderonne bouton pour done fleche expand
-bug: lose new points id if log back with my acct page to overview of user daily exercises adding exercise, shoudl have pop up screen with categories and images incldue tips on card: TiP: You can superset bicep with tricpep...
+show how long with same detail. page defis.
+Weekly  100 push challege, defi 6 k challege fleche expand page to overview of user daily exercises adding exercise, shoudl have pop up screen with categories and images incldue tips on card: TiP: You can superset bicep with tricpep...
                            for this exercise can rest on a exercis eball (torso ketteball twist)
+suggestion to upgrade after 2 weeks month of same intensity, with graph and arrow 2 weeks in yelloe, 4 is ref
-suggestion to upgrade after 2 weeks month of same intensity button to show stats on card modify details on card update the day of exercises password defis pour points.
-Weekly degi.
-5 point / km COURU, 100 Push up progress bAR... improve week buttons disable landcape create secondary type per exercise

-voir tout les exercise dispo par type, graph des types ratio progress bar for the week (material) inspirational quote (you lose muscle every day...) include cardio tracking graph on improvment, show stats randonmize exercise by types user badge upper right of page drag exercise to order it
+ -----Satifaction rating after exercise.
+Will help decide if upgrading is doable button to show stats on card modify details on card update the day of exercises password disable landcape create secondary type per exercise voir tout les exercise dispo par type, graph des types ratio inspirational quote (you lose muscle every day...) include cardio tracking graph on improvment, show stats randonmize exercise by types user badge upper right of page

 //stretches
 pretzel /spinal twist